-Want to see the latest client design project I’m working on?
+Want to see my latest client design project?
 I’m sharing update photos, details and plans for the kitchen, dining room and living room in this new construction home.

 Hello, all.
 First, I want to express my deepest appreciation for all the love and support I received from you regarding our dog Reegan.
 The days are getting a little easier bit by bit, and I’m glad to finally be able to collect my thoughts.

 As mentioned last week, I’m currently involved in some amazing decorating and design projects.
 I thought I’d share a few update photos of one in particular.
 This new home build has been under construction for several months.
 I’ve been working closely with my clients to provide lighting suggestions, furniture space plans, as well as many of the decorating details.
 Possession is slated for mid-July when the hands-on work of furnishing and decorating the home will begin.

 Today, I’m sharing photos and a few details of the kitchen, dining room, and living room which are all located along the backside of the house.